Cristian-O/H2/CAD/ver2/Gateway_test.md

       ![IMG_20240331_112410](https://github.com/Cristian-O/H2/assets/108984738/ab065294-febe-4ccd-a453-e4b81cf49ea9)

 To Do(Software)
-- [ ] FireBase and Thingspeak write + WiFi connection
+- [x] FireBase and Thingspeak write + WiFi connection
-- [ ] OLED working as well as LoRa (mainly for range testing)
+- [x] OLED working as well as LoRa (mainly for range testing)
 - [ ] ST25DV take SSID and PASSWORD for the AP (read during void.setup())
-- [ ] Sleep during no data reception (ex: 25 min sleep 5 min wakeup)
+- [x] Sleep during no data reception (ex: 25 min sleep 5 min wakeup)-WiFi is OFF=> no sleep in order to receive data(~30mA in this state)
-- [ ] Block/Flow diagram for the software part (CLOUD integration, Sleep/LoRa/ST25)
+- [x] Block/Flow diagram for the software part (CLOUD integration, Sleep/LoRa/ST25)-working...

 To Do(Hardware)
 - [ ] 18650 Holder/wall mount/antenna holder